Add VPN Profiles

 You can modify a subset of Cisco Secure Client settings based on the needs of a particular VPN profile.

-1. Click the Session Settings tab to modify session-specific settings, such as the Banner Message, Session Timeout and Session Timeout Alert, and the Maximum Transmission Unit.
+1. Click the Session Settings tab to modify session-specific settings:

 1. Modify General client settings as needed.